 Pitch, our auditory sensation of the highness or lowness in the musical scale, is a reflection of the frequency of the vibrations that constitute the physical tone.
 Timbre, or the quality of the sound, depends on the harmonics and the intensity of the sound.
-In the simpler calls of amphibians, there is ordinarily a dominant frequency and its harmonics.
+In the simpler calls of amphibians there is ordinarily a dominant frequency and its harmonics.
 W. F. Blair (1956) has shown this to be characteristic of many North American toads, finding it most practical to make comparisons of calls in terms of the dominant frequency.

 While it has been apparent to field naturalists that the larger species of toads and frogs tend to have lower pitched voices than the smaller species, it is no simple matter to make precise comparisons.
 Individual variations, differences between local populations within the species in adult size, and other characters imply that comparisons have to be made in terms of mean differences.
-Aside from this difficulty it has been shown by W. F. Blair that frequencies as well as trill rates in toad calls vary with the temperature.
-The data now available are approximations, but a tabulation of dominant frequencies and adult sizes will illustrate the principle.
-Data for calls are taken from W. F. Blair (1956).
-Dimensions are those supplied by Albert Hazen Wright and Anna Allen Wright (1948) and Robert C. Stebbins (1951).
+Aside from this difficulty, it has been shown by W.F.
+Blair that frequencies as well as trill rates in toad calls vary with the temperature.
+The dominant frequencies and adult sizes will illustrate the principle.
+Data for calls are taken from W.F.
+Blair (1956).
+Dimensions are those supplied by Wright and Wright (1949) and Stebbins (1951).